 The near mine environment contains a number of semi to advanced exploration targets which have the potential to deliver new growth for Telfer.
-The project also contains a large regional tenement package that extends over 1,000 square kilometers.
 Application of a new exploration model has identified a number of regional targets.

 Telfer creates economic value for Western Australia and local communities in a number of ways, including direct revenues from operations, employment, investments in public infrastructure and services, support of local and regional suppliers and a range of other indirect economic benefits.

 In December 2015 Newcrest signed an Indigenous Land Use Agreement with the Martu people who are the traditional owners of the land surrounding the Telfer gold mine in Western Australia’s Pilbara region.

 The agreement will provide $18 million over five years for the benefit of Martu, followed by a revenue based payment from mining in the agreement area.
 It commits Newcrest to providing practical support to improve the quality of life for Martu, including in the areas of training, employment and contracting, and logistical support.
 It also provides for ongoing heritage protection for areas of special significance.